We must believe in magick! Bella Litsa brings the Drasticism on debut full-length…

 …all set against gently pulsating rhythms, hovering synths, and a Herbie Flowers-esque bass line with some faint wind chimes in there too tho’ within a minute the tension get ratcheted up ever so slightly (better get used to it tho’ not normally so slightly!) with a shift into waltz-time piano arpeggiations intertwined with plucked pizzicato strings (“September, my sedative / lay me down like you do / and turn it all blue”) before at last going full-on weak in the knees with heart-clutching drasticism (such a useful neologism!) just past the three-minute mark and here as elsewhere as logic subsides the lyrics get super repetitive or go fully non-verbal (a bit of both here) as pure emotional sensation takes hold over the senses…

-…or take the next track, “1117” which at first we took to be the estimated number of heavy, wistful sighs of pensive yearning provoked over the span of its duration (“I’m living for my longing / longing to live like real people do”) but which instead is named for the date Bella started work on the song in earnest (11/17) which in a way is reassuringly mundane for a song that opens with cascading piano lines trickling down like trails of tears cried by the song itself, drunk on its own rapturous beauty (bella, bella! 🤌) and sense of foreboding (“who will forgive you on your deathbed? / who will forgive you through your last breath?”) to the extent it’d be a bit maddening if it weren’t so utterly transfixing at the same time…
+…or take the next track, “1117” which at first we took to be the average number of sighs of pensive, poignant yearning elicited over the span of its duration (“I’m living for my longing / longing to live like real people do”) but which instead is named for the date Bella began work on the song (11/17) which in a way is reassuringly mundane for a song that’s anything but, with cascading piano lines like trails of tears trickling down tho’ before long it’ll have you drunk on its own unabashed, rapturous beauty (bella, bella! 🤌) infused with a tincture of melancholy and foreboding (“who will forgive you on your deathbed? / who will forgive you through your last breath?”) which if yr not built for it could be nearly maddening if it weren’t so utterly transfixing at the same time…

-…or maybe that makes it even more maddening (we can’t quite decide!) but fittingly for a song that’s self-reportedly “an emotionally unstable song as in I’m fighting with myself and trying to figure out what it is I want and why I want it to begin with” [editor’s note: sounds like a little Thelemic Practice could help manifest the appropriate manifestation!] just be aware it’ll quite possibly make you wanna hit repeat as soon as it ends due to its narcoticized properties so it must be doing something right with Bella Litsa’s voice a veritable masters class in damn-near virtuosic, rapid fluctuations in vocal register from head voice to chest voice and back again which produces a kind of yodeling effect but way more elegant than that with a teardrop audibly catching again and again, permanently lodged in Bella’s throat it would seem…
+…or maybe that only makes the song more maddening [editor’s note: then why do we keep hitting repeat on it then!?] fittingly so for a song described by B.L. as “an emotionally unstable song as in I’m fighting with myself and trying to figure out what it is I want and why I want it to begin with” (sounds like a little Thelemic Practice may be called for!) with Bella’s voice a veritable master class in virtuosic, rapid fluctuations of vocal register between head voice and chest voice and back again kinda like a sung version of guitar hammer-ons and pull-offs if that makes any sense which results in a kind of yodeling effect but way more elegant than that, more like the sound of a teardrop permanently lodged in the singer’s throat…

 L: on video shoot with director Dylan Gee; R: photo by Logan White

-…so there you have it, which even if we only got thru the first two songs we better wrap it up here inna minute, but trust us there’s dozens more moments on Drasticism of mind-bending transitions and magickal manifestations of drastical emotional states you didn’t even known existed, like the turn taken by “The Fall” at 2:57 or the ephemeral-to-grandiose shift in “Inside a Seashell” at 1:37 with some unanticipated T-Pain style autotune tacked on at near its conclusion which carries over into the next track “My Blue Eyes” which itself incorporates some emerging-out-of-nowhere stacked harmonies at 1:30 and a sharp left-turn into an electric groove at 2:10 (“I’m drastic / I’m magick!”) before imploding into an attenuated bomb-shelter coda thusly, perhaps, making it the album’s twistiest song thus far even if far from its longest which is saying something…
+…and that’s only the first two songs but trust us there’s dozens more moments on Drasticism of magickal transitions and manifestations of drastical emotional states you didn’t even known existed like the way “The Fall” falls into an operatic interlude at 2:57 towards the end of an otherwise glam-rockish ballad so it works or the ephemeral-to-grandiose shift in “Inside a Seashell” at 1:37 with some unanticipated T-Pain style autotune tacked on at near its conclusion which carries over into the next track “My Blue Eyes” which itself incorporates some emerging-out-of-nowhere stacked harmonies at 1:30 and a sharp left-turn into an electric groove at 2:10 (“I’m drastic / I’m magick!”) before imploding into an attenuated bomb-shelter coda thusly, perhaps, making it the album’s twistiest song thus far even if far from its longest which is saying something…